comparison

 This is the calculation most studios do once they decide to look seriously at switching.
 Momence publishes its starting price; the all-in cost is higher.

-The published Momence pricing as of writing is structured around the platform-fee trade-off.
+Momence publishes three tiers, structured around the platform-fee trade-off.
 The free Basic plan charges a five-percent platform fee per booking on the studio side and a four-percent client-side fee.
-The Pro plan is around sixty US dollars a month with a two-and-a-half-percent platform fee.
-The Plus plan is around ninety-nine US dollars a month.
-The Premium plan is around one hundred and ninety-nine US dollars a month with no platform fee per booking.
-There is also a Custom tier for larger studios.
-UK pricing tracks the US pricing in pounds at a small premium, the way most US-headquartered fitness software does.
-Payment processing layered on top is roughly 2.5 percent plus fifteen cents per transaction.
+The Pro plan is around sixty US dollars a month with a two-and-a-half-percent per-booking platform fee.
+The Custom plan is around one hundred and ninety-nine US dollars a month with no platform fee per booking.
+There is no Plus or Premium tier.
+UK pricing tracks the US pricing the way most US-headquartered fitness software does.

 What Junocal does that Momence structurally cannot

 Five commitments on the Junocal homepage — no annual contract, public pricing, your Stripe account, your data on demand with no fee, no marketplace — are not just product preferences.
 They are operationally easy for an independently-owned tool to keep and operationally hard for a PE-backed tool to match without restructuring its revenue model.
-The structural argument is asymmetric: Momence could theoretically remove the marketplace commission tomorrow, but doing so would eliminate the second revenue stream that makes the Clubessential / Xplor combined-entity multiple defensible.
-Junocal could theoretically add a marketplace, but doing so would alienate the customers who switched specifically because there isn't one.
+The structural argument is asymmetric: Momence could theoretically drop the per-booking platform fee on its lower tiers tomorrow, but doing so would eliminate the second revenue stream that makes the Clubessential / Xplor combined-entity multiple defensible.
+Junocal could theoretically add a per-booking fee, but doing so would alienate the customers who switched specifically because there isn't one.
 Neither side is likely to move toward the other's position.

 Three of those commitments matter more for small studios than the other two.